globocom/database-as-a-service/README.md

     make pip && make test

-## Running all test with docker( To run this the docker-compose must be avaliable)
+## Running all test with docker( To run this the docker-compose must be available)

     make docker_build && make test_with_docker